thomasgredig/RAWdataR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of checkRAWfolder is to validate the scientific RAW folder.
+The goal of checkRAWfolder is to validate the scientific RAW folder and perform some standard file checks.

 From the National Science Foundation, the [Open Data at NSF](https://www.nsf.gov/data/) describes the underlying goals and fosters maintaing metadata.